liferay/liferay-screens/ios/README.md

 ## Contributing New Screenlets and Themes

 If you have a piece of code that can be reused in other apps, you may want to contribute it to the Liferay Screens project.
-Doing so is very straightforward: just follow the instructions in [Contributors Guide](https://github.com/liferay/liferay-screens/tree/master/CONTRIBUTING.md).
+Doing so is very straightforward: just follow the instructions in the [Contributors Guide](https://github.com/liferay/liferay-screens/tree/master/CONTRIBUTING.md).
 <!--
 Some kind of conclusion or related links/next steps is needed.
 - Nick